-When a student is going to be absent, they are required to notify: 1) the clerkship coordinator BEFORE their shift or assigned duties begin.
+When a student is going to be absent, they are required to notify: 1) the Clerkship Coordinator BEFORE their shift or assigned duties begin.
 Acceptable forms of notification are: email (preferred), phone call, or text message.
-Please see individual Clerkship Syllabus for Clerkship-specific contact requirements; 2) The Office of Student Affairs by emailing PLFELPClerkshipAbsence@ttuhsc.edu.
+Please see individual Clerkship Syllabus for Clerkship-specific contact requirements; 2) The Clerkship Office uploading the absence to Elentra.